 Onboarding

-Onboarding is one of the key goals of HR which can be supported using various types of documents.
-Properly done onboarding reduces the time the employee needs to be fully immersed in the company and start being productive and contribute to the overall growth.
+Onboarding is one of the key goals of HR, which can be supported using various types of documents.
+Documentation can help track the entire onboarding to performance management journey.
+Properly done, onboarding reduces the time the employee needs to be fully immersed in the company and start being productive and contribute to the overall growth.
 According to Urbanbound, 77% of employees who went through a formal onboarding process have achieved their KPIs.
+Having a process in place and documenting HR steps ensures documentation helps preserve standards and expectations from the very beginning.

 Performance

-Measuring performance is another way HR contributes to the overall company performance.
+Measuring employee performance is another way HR contributes to the overall company performance.
 While collecting the metrics remains the job of supervisors, the HR dept comes as the place where the employee's performance and contribution are measured holistically and comprehensively.
 This requires a good set of documentation as well as the tools that make them accessible.
+Using performance management software and maintaining records of employee evaluations ensures that documentation makes tracking growth and addressing behavior or performance concerns easier.
+A performance improvement plan instead of abrupt termination is often a more sustainable approach when supported by proper documentation.

 Attendance

-Attendance appears to be the metric that is easy to measure and that’s true – it appears so.
-Without a stockpile of documents measuring the actual attendance of the employees can be a challenge impossible to overcome.
+Attendance appears to be the metric that is easy to measure, and that’s true – it appears so.
+Without a stockpile of documents, measuring the actual attendance of the employees can be a challenge impossible to overcome.
+Attendance records are part of essential documentation records and are typically required for wage and hour compliance and tracking eligibility for leave, including under the Family and Medical Leave Act (FMLA).

 - Schedules – contain the information on the planned employee attendance and need to be stored for future reference